0xSpaceShard/nimbora-indexer/README.md

 ## Running the app (local)

+# Setup

+Clone the `.env.example` file and rename it to `.env` updating its content according to your needs

 **Start database and GraphQL dependencies:** Before you can run the multi-indexer, you need to start its dependencies.
 This can be done by running the command make dev-up in the terminal.

 ```bash